Barrow to Participate in First Platform Trial for ALS

 “As the vision of the platform trial is to always be enrolling, there is no downtime that is usually associated with study startup and closeout,” said Dr. Shafeeq Ladha, director of the Gregory W. Fulton ALS and Neuromuscular Disease Center at Barrow.

-Also, because platform trials use a shared control group for all drugs, they reduce a participant’s chance of being on a placebo instead of an active treatment.
+Also, because platform trials use a shared control group for all drugs, they reduce a participant’s chance of being on a placebo instead of active treatment.
 This also means fewer patients need to be enrolled—another factor in helping to accelerate the trial.

 “It greatly increases the throughput of promising drugs,” Dr. Ladha said.
 “This has become a problem as science has presented us with more drugs than we have patients to test in an efficient way.”